Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 - Mount Electronics and battery
 - Connect Wiring according to circuit diagram
 - Run Calibration to verify motor direction and steering alignment

+# Power and Sense Management
+This section details the robot’s power system and sensor suite, explaining component selection, integration, and layout, supported by a wiring diagram and complete bill of materials.
+# 1. Power Source